andybui01/camkes-vm-examples/apps/x86/supermicro/README.md

    https://github.com/seL4/camkes-vm-examples/pull/27 the supermicro
    config itself (where this file is at the moment)

-These features do not yet have a PR up:
+These features have a PR up and are ready to be merged:
   -- virtIO-socket
-  -- virtIO-console between VMs
+  -- virtIO-console

 # Acknowledgements